colmenarescoronal/coderbyte_test/README.md

-# coderbyte_test
+# Searching challenge
-This is a technical test performed on the coderbyte platform.
+This is a technical test performed on the coderbyte platform for the node js developer position.

 ## Challenge description
 Searching Challenge